haddocking/haddocking.github.io/education/molmod_online/docking.md

 Search for 'MDM2' in UniProt and choose the mouse isoform.
 </a>

 A familiar page should appear with all the previously described information.
 Go directly to the **Sequences** section.
 The sequence that you see is a canonical sequence, which means that it is either the most prevalent, the most similar to orthologous sequences in other species or in absence of any information, the longest sequence.
-On the right side of the sequence there is a possibility to run a BLAST (Basic Local Alignment Search Tool) search.
+On the top-left side of the sequence there is a possibility to run a BLAST (Basic Local Alignment Search Tool) search.

 <a class="prompt prompt-info">
-Select 'BLAST' next to the canonical sequence and press 'GO'.
+Click on 'Tools' next to the canonical sequence and select 'BLAST'.
 </a>

 Next, a new [window](https://www.uniprot.org/blast/){:target="_blank"} will open with the BLAST search.
 One can enter either a protein or a nucleotide sequence or a UniProt identifier.

 <a class="prompt prompt-info">
-Since we are already have the UniProt ID in the field, we can click on Run BLAST and change the number of sequences to 100.
+Change the number of hits to 50 in advanced parameters (for an easy alignement).
+Then proceed to run BLAST.
 </a>

 This step might take a few moments since our sequence is being compared to the UniProtKB reference proteomes plus SwissProt databases.
 Once the run is finished, we can see a list of orthologous sequences from different organisms ordered by sequence identity.